 For a Variable Contract to qualify for tax deferral, assets in the segregated asset accounts supporting the contract must be considered to be owned by the insurance company and not by the Contract Owner.
 Accordingly, a Contract Owner should not have an impermissible level of control over the Fund's investment in any particular asset so as to avoid the prohibition on investor control.
 If the Contract Owner were considered the owner of the segregated asset account, income and gains produced by the underlying assets would be included currently in the Contract Owner's gross income with the Variable Contract being characterized as a mere "wrapper."
-The Treasury Department has issued rulings addressing the circumstances in which a Contract Owner's control of the investments of the segregated asset account may cause the Contract Owner, rather than the insurance company, to be treated as the owner of the assets held by the segregated asset account, and is likely to issue additional rulings in the future.
+The Treasury Department has issued rulings addressing the circumstances in which a Contract Owner's control of the investments of the segregated asset account, and is likely to issue additional rulings in the future.
 It is not known what standards will be set forth in any such rulings or when, if at all, these rulings may be issued.